gonsie/gonsie.github.io/_posts/2012-10-12-how-to-read-a-book.md

 - Practical: teach you *how* to do something which you think you *should*
 - Theoretical: teach you *that* something *is* the case

-- Theoretical
     - History: Things or events in the past that changed over the course of time
 	- Science: Timeless generalizations and universal physical truths.
 Relates to laboratory work.
 	- Philosophy: Generalizations and objective truths.
 Relates to common, everyday life